Governors

 Declared business interests: None

-Mrs S O'Brien - Headteacher
+Mrs Susan O'Brien - Headteacher

 Committees: Complaints, Teaching and Learning, Catholic Life, CP and Safeguarding